Phineas-bot/NEXUSAI-ENTERPRISES/README.md

 - **Simulator**: Drives discrete events and enforces execution order based on absolute time.
 - **StorageVirtualNetwork**: Shares link bandwidth across concurrent transfers using a configurable tick interval so chunks progress fairly.
 - **StorageVirtualNode**: Captures compute, memory, storage, and link characteristics for each simulated endpoint.
+- **Demand Scaling**: A decentralized policy that lets any saturated node spawn replicas and extend the topology without a central coordinator.

 ## Running the Test Suite